 This paper describes a project underway at the U.S. Army Engineer Research and Development Center to evaluate the value added to military decision making through the use of AAGTs.
 The specific AAGT to be evaluated is the suite of Battlefield Terrain Reasoning and Awareness - Battle Command (BTRA-BC) Tools (U.S. Army, 2003).
-The BTRA program, which builds upon a commercial GIS tool (ARCINFO), has resulted in mature components that have been integrated into the Army's Digital Topographic Support System (DTSS), a system that provides topographic engineering support to terrain and topographic technicians as they assist military planners (Herrmann, 2002).
+The BTRA-BC program, which builds upon a commercial GIS tool (ARCINFO), has resulted in mature components that have been integrated into the Army's Digital Topographic Support System (DTSS), a system that provides topographic engineering support to terrain and topographic technicians as they assist military planners (Herrmann, 2002).
 DTSS provides geospatial data generation, collection, management, information processing and services.
-The BTRA-BC tools create information and knowledge products that empower soldiers with information that enhances their understanding of terrain and weather as it impacts their functional responsibilities.
+The BTRA-BC tools create information and knowledge products that empower soldiers with information to enhance their understanding of terrain and weather as it impacts their functional responsibilities.
+The BTRA-BC capabilities evaluated in this study include identification of obstacles, production of a modified Combined Obstacles Overlay (MCOO), and generation of mobility corridors.
 Our experiments will provide essential information to evaluate the contribution of the BTRA-BC tools in particular, and AAGTs in general, to enhance the military decision making process.

 The paper is organized as follows.
 Section 2 describes the overall scope of our research program and the scope of our initial set of experiments.
-Section 3 discusses the primary and secondary hypotheses which will examined.
+Section 3 discusses the primary and secondary hypotheses which will be examined.
 Section 4 lays out the design of the experiments and the reasoning which led to this design.
 Section 5 discusses the computing environment which will be used in the experiments.
 Section 6 describes the metrics used to allow us to quantify the results of each trial.
-Secions 7 and 8 present the statistical analysis of the results and a discussion of their significance.
+Sections 7 and 8 present the proposed statistical analysis and a brief discussion of the importance of evaluation during development.